 The Cost category of the Merit-Based Incentive Payment System (MIPS) assesses clinicians and groups based on the cost of care provided to Medicare beneficiaries.
-The Cost category is built upon elements of the Value-Based Payment Modifier program, which provides incentives to clinicians who provide quality care to patients while lowering cost.
-For the 2017 performance/2019 payment period, Cost will not be factored into the MIPS composite score.
-The Centers for Medicare and Medicaid Services (CMS) will gradually phase Cost into the MIPS score in future performance years.
+The Cost category is built upon elements of the previous Value-Based Payment Modifier program, which provided incentives to clinicians and groups who provide high quality, low cost care.

 Objectives and Measures

 In 2018, CMS will measure Cost based on two measures that have been used under the Value-Based Payment Modifier Program:

 - Total per capita cost measure for all attributed Medicare beneficiaries